andela-technology/qualified-docs/content/for-candidates/index.md

 # Taking Assessments

-Qualified provides an online application for taking automated technical assessments.
-Each assessment can contain one or more code challenges and Q&A challenges.
+Qualified is an online application for taking automated technical assessments.
+Each assessment can contain one or more code challenges and question-and-answer (Q&A) challenges.

 The code challenges use real-world coding problems to test developers' abilities, which are executed and run against a suite of test cases in a virtual machine.